Yukaru-san/ImageOverlay/README.md

 pos      [x | reset] [y | reset]
  Places the image at the given position.
 You can also use "reset" to center it.

+scale [width] [height]
+ Scales the given Image to the given dimensions

 window [show / hide]
  Toggles the overlay visible / invisible